 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were given antianxiety medications.
-These drugs are typically prescribed to residents suffering from anxiety and depression.
+This tells you the percentage of residents prescribed antianxiety drugs.
+Antianxiety drugs are given to residents suffering from anxiety and depression.

 Managing Depression Among Residents